Common Causes of Back Pain and How To Relieve Them

 Physical therapy — to help strengthen the muscles that support your back

-If you have questions or concerns or if you have symptoms that don’t improve or go away, talk to your doctor right away.2
+If you have questions or concerns or if you have symptoms of back pain that don’t improve or go away, talk to your doctor right away.2

 FAQs